 Remove dirt with warm water, a mild detergent, and a soft, clean sponge, and then rinse thoroughly with clean water.
-Use a toothbrush or bottlebrush for hard-to-reach areas.
-Stubborn dirt and insects will come off more easily if the area is covered with a wet cloth for a few minutes before cleaning.
-Use the special sponge, which is included in the plastic bag containing the owner's manual, to clean the muffler and to remove any discoloration from it.
+Use a toothbrush or bottlebrush for hard-to-reach areas Stubborn dirt and insects will come off more easily if the area is covered with a wet cloth for a few minutes before cleaning.